 Even with these rules, you won’t win at blackjack every time, but you’ll be playing great blackjack nonetheless.
 Be proud!

 Learning the rules and basic strategy will get you far, but it won’t give you an edge over the house.
 If you’re wondering ‘what is the best way to win at blackjack?’, card counting is the answer.
 If you’re lucky enough to find a blackjack table with the right combination of rules, you could move the edge-o-meter in your direction.

-Like basic strategy, counting cards is easy to learn but the proof is in the pudding when it comes to using it in a live casino environment.
+Like basic strategy, counting cards is easy to learn but the difficulty is in using the techniques in a live casino environment.
 The dealer won’t wait for you to do the math in your head, so your success at card counting comes down to lots of practice and a cool head under pressure.

-Card counting is undoubtedly among the best ways to win at blackjack, but it comes with 2 supersize Buts.
-It will only help you to win at blackjack at tables with very specific rules (usually not online blackjack) and if you’re successful, casinos won’t let you beat them for long!
+Card counting is undoubtedly among the best ways to win at blackjack, but it comes with 2 supersize “Buts”.
+It will only help you to win at blackjack at tables with very specific rules (that you probably won’t find online or in real life), like the juicy single-deck game on the left.
+And if you’re successful, casinos won’t let you beat them for long!

 Step #5: Pick the right table

 Blackjack works the same wherever you are in the world, but because of small variations in rules, games can pay out very different percentages.
 For example a single-deck S17 game with NDAS and doubling on any 2 cards has a house edge of just 0.15%.
 An 8-deck game using the exact same rules has a house edge of 0.79%.

 Scouting casinos for blackjack tables with beneficial rules takes knowledge of how each rule affects the house edge, as well as patience and discipline.
 You can learn more about these in our blackjack guide, but provided you avoid some of the worst offenders such as 6 to 5 odds for Blackjack, you’ll be OK.